Robbepop/stevia/README.md

 The combined theory in SMT notation is called `QF_ABV`.

-## Very future goals are
+## Future Goals

 - Support inputs specified in [SMTLib 2.6][smtlib-home].
 - Comprehensive documentation for all important parts of the code.
 - Eventually be able to keep up with efficient SMT solvers like STP.
 - C API to enable bindings for other languages.
-- Use an efficient SAT solver under the hood, like [candy][candy-repo] and [JamSat][jamsat-repo].
+- Use an efficient SAT solver under the hood, like [candy][candy-repo] and [JamSAT][jamsat-repo].

 ## Simplifications

 Stevia supports word-level transformations, called simplifications, that it applies throughout the solving process.

-Below is an early example of what is possible by now.
-Keep in mind that this is still a WIP and there is certainly more to come in future versions of the simplifier.
+In the following is an example of what is possible with the WIP implementation of the simplifier.

-LISP syntax of an arithmetic instance:
+The arithmetic expression in LISP syntax:

 ```lisp
 (+ x 42 (- x y) (* y (-5)) (- (+ x 10 y)))